 Donor toolkit construction

-We constructed donor strains by generating two DNA fragments with overlapping ends which were co-transformed into yeast where they recombined generating pDonor constructs (Appendix Fig S1).
-The first fragment, called preD1, contained the hygromycin resistance gene (HygR) driven by the Schizosaccharomyces pombe TDH1 promoter and terminator, a unique barcode, loxP/2272 loci, and flanking primer sites.
+We constructed 60 donor strains by generating two DNA fragments with overlapping ends which were co-transformed into yeast where they recombined generating pDonor constructs (Appendix Fig S1).
+The first fragment, called preD1, contained the hygromycin resistance gene (HygR) driven by the Schizosaccharomyces pombe TDH1 promoter and terminator, a 20 bp unique barcode, loxP/2272 loci, and flanking primer sites.
 First, we used a Gibson assembly (Gibson, 2009) to produce plasmid pFR0032 with the PspTDH1-HygR-TspTDH1 backbone.
 Then, we used three consecutive PCRs to add barcodes, priming sites, loxP/2272 loci, and in-yeast recombination adapters (Appendix Fig S1A).
 The second fragment, preD2, contained the URA3 marker and Cre recombinase driven by PtetO-CMV.
 We generated this fragment by Gibson assembly of pFR0026, followed by a PCR to add in-yeast recombination adapters (Appendix Fig S1B).
 Then preD1 and preD2 fragments were co-transformed into yeast strain RY0771 (derived from BY4742) and merged by in-yeast assembly to generate pDonor plasmids (S1C Fig).
 We arrayed transformant strains to extract DNA and sequenced the preD1 loci, and proceeded with those strains containing confirmed preD1 loci.
 We mated selected MATalphaproDonors with MATa deletion strains of interest (i.e. DNA repair or neutral genes) from the YKO collection (Appendix Fig S1D).
 A series of selective passages (Appendix Fig S1D and Fig S3) resulted in Donor strains with the relevant genotype:

 MATalpha lyp1Δ::PSTE3-LEU2 his3Δ1 leu2Δ0 met17Δ0 ura3Δ0 yfg1Δ::kanMX pDonor(PtetO-CMV-Cre lox2272 PTDH1-HygR-TTDH1 barcode loxP PURA3-URA3 CEN/ARS PAmpR-AmpR ori).